ghuntley/monorepo/README.md

   but actually uses Google Cloud KMS for secret decryption
 * `ops/kontemplate` contains my Kubernetes resource templating tool (with which the services in this repository are deployed!)
+* `ops/besadii` contains a tool that runs as the git `post-receive`-hook on my git server to trigger builds on sourcehut.

 ## Packages / Libraries